lionelsaxer/Jobs_Data_Analysis_Project/README.md

 **Insights**:
 - In addition to Python, cloud computing skills such as Snowflake, AWS, and Azure are important skills to learn as 👨‍💼 Business Analysts and 🧑‍💻 Data Analysts.
-- For 🧑‍🔬 Data Scientists, Python-libraries for Machine Learning such as PyTorch, TensorFlow, and Scikit-learn are significant skills to learn.
+- For 🧑‍🔬 Data Scientists, Python libraries for Machine Learning such as PyTorch, TensorFlow, and Scikit-learn are significant skills to learn.

 # What I learned
 This project helped me to hone my SQL and Python skills 🛠️:

-- **Complex Query Crafting**: Mastered the art of advanced SQL, including merging tables, filtering data, and dealing WITH CTEs.
+- **Complex Query Crafting**: Mastered the art of advanced SQL, including merging tables, filtering data, and dealing `WITH` CTEs.

-- **Data Aggregation**: Became proficient in using `GROUP BY` and aggregate function such as `COUNT()` and `AVG()`.
+- **Data Aggregation**: Became proficient in using `GROUP BY` and aggregate functions such as `COUNT()` and `AVG()`.

 - **Data Cleaning**: Improved my data cleaning skills using the Python libraries `NumPy` and `Pandas`.